pawelgrzybek/pawelgrzybek.com/content/posts/2019-08-08-promise-combinators-explained.md

 - "pending" - still waiting
 - "fulfilled" - promise succeeded
 - "rejected" - promise failed
-- "settled" - succeeded or failed, a promise will live in this state as well as in fulfilled or rejected
+- "settled" - succeeded or failed

 To orchestrate its lifecycle, promises are using a few methods from it's prototype: